DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 Since this plugin is a part of the validator as a whole, it differs slightly from the `bool_validator.py` plugin that is a part of the `primitive_type_check` plugin.

-The arguments that are being passed through are simnilar, `Definition`, `LanguageContext`, and then any additional `validation_args`.
+The arguments that are being passed through are similar, `Definition`, `LanguageContext`, and then any additional `validation_args`.
 As seen in the `_validate.py` validator the arguments and the return are quite similar.

 As mentioned before earlier the `ValidatorResult` will return the results of the validator from the functions that are being enacted, throughout the validation process, and compiles the results to a final message to notify the user of any `errors`, `warnings` or relevant informational messages regarding the validation.